Art Therapy for Trauma in Pittsburgh, PA

 Multi-modal creative therapy incorporating visual art, movement, music, and creative writing.
 This comprehensive approach allows you to explore different forms of expression and find the mediums that resonate most deeply with your healing process.
 Expressive arts therapy is particularly effective for individuals who want variety in their therapeutic experience or who find that different emotions are best expressed through different art forms.

-Our Comprehensive Four Step Process
+Our Comprehensive Five Step Process

 Step 1

-Initial Consultation and Assessment
+Initial Consultation & Assessment

 Your art therapy journey begins with a comprehensive consultation where we explore your trauma history, current symptoms, and relationship with creative expression.
 You don't need any artistic experience; we assess your comfort level and preferences to create a personalized treatment plan.
 This session helps identify specific trauma-related goals and determines which art therapy approaches might be most beneficial for your unique situation.
 We also discuss practical considerations like session frequency and location preferences across our three South Hills offices.